With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAmerican Behavioral Clinics Southwest Clinic is one of mental health facilities in Milwaukee, Wisconsin, located at 7330 West Layton Avenue, 53220 zip code.
 American Behavioral Clinics Southwest Clinic provides outpatient treatment.
-American Behavioral Clinics Southwest Clinic provides cognitive behavioral therapy, behavior modification and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-American Behavioral Clinics Southwest Clinic also supports people requiring dual diagnosis treatment, people with Alzheimer's or dementia and LGBT.
-Additional services provided at American Behavioral Clinics Southwest Clinic include family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+American Behavioral Clinics Southwest Clinic provides cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
+American Behavioral Clinics Southwest Clinic also supports people with Alzheimer's or dementia, veterans and military families.
+Additional services provided at American Behavioral Clinics Southwest Clinic include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreMental Health And Addiction Saint Francis Hospital is a mental health treatment center in Milwaukee, Wisconsin, located at 3237 South 16th Street, 7th Floor, part of the 53215 zip code.
-Mental Health And Addiction Saint Francis Hospital provides outpatient treatment and hospital inpatient treatment.
-Mental Health And Addiction Saint Francis Hospital also offers cognitive behavioral therapy, activity therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
+Mental Health And Addiction Saint Francis Hospital provides hospital inpatient treatment and outpatient treatment.
+Mental Health And Addiction Saint Francis Hospital also offers group therapy, individual psychotherapy and electroconvulsive therapy to adults, young adults and seniors 65 or older.
 Mental Health And Addiction Saint Francis Hospital supports people requiring dual diagnosis treatment.
-Mental Health And Addiction Saint Francis Hospital also provides legal advocacy, supported housing and diet and exercise counseling.
+Mental Health And Addiction Saint Francis Hospital also provides family psychoeducation, chronic disease/illness management and illness management and recovery.

-Learn MoreRogers Memorial Hospital is a mental health treatment center in Milwaukee, WI, located at 11101 West Lincoln Avenue, 53227 zip code area.
-Rogers Memorial Hospital provides telemedicine/telehealth, residential treatment and hospital inpatient treatment.
-Rogers Memorial Hospital offers activity therapy, trauma therapy and couples/family therapy to seniors 65 or older, children / adolescents and adults.
+Learn MoreRogers Memorial Hospital is a mental health center in Milwaukee, Wisconsin, located at 11101 West Lincoln Avenue, 53227 zip code.
+Rogers Memorial Hospital provides residential treatment, hospital inpatient treatment and telemedicine/telehealth.
+Rogers Memorial Hospital offers dialectical behavior therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and adults.
 Rogers Memorial Hospital also supports people requiring dual diagnosis treatment.
-Additional services at Rogers Memorial Hospital consist of suicide prevention services and education services.
+More services available at Rogers Memorial Hospital include suicide prevention services and education services.

 Learn MoreAlternatives In Psychiatric Consultation Sc is one of mental health facilities in Milwaukee, Wisconsin, located at 6737 West Washington Street, Suite 1300, 53214 zip code.
 Alternatives In Psychiatric Consultation Sc provides outpatient treatment.
-Alternatives In Psychiatric Consultation Sc provides couples/family therapy, group therapy and trauma therapy to seniors 65 or older, adults and young adults.
-Alternatives In Psychiatric Consultation Sc also supports people with PTSD, people with trauma and people requiring dual diagnosis treatment.
-Additional services provided at Alternatives In Psychiatric Consultation Sc include family psychoeducation and court-ordered outpatient treatment.
+Alternatives In Psychiatric Consultation Sc provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Alternatives In Psychiatric Consultation Sc also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
+Additional services provided at Alternatives In Psychiatric Consultation Sc include court-ordered outpatient treatment and family psychoeducation.

 Learn MoreClement J Zablocki Vamc Mental Health Division is a mental health clinic in Milwaukee, WI, located at 5000 West National Avenue, 53295 zip code area.
 Clement J Zablocki Vamc Mental Health Division provides telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Clement J Zablocki Vamc Mental Health Division offers psychotropic medication, electroconvulsive therapy and activity therapy to young adults, seniors 65 or older and adults.
-Clement J Zablocki Vamc Mental Health Division also supports people with PTSD, active duty military and patients with eating disorders.
-Additional services offered at Clement J Zablocki Vamc Mental Health Division include legal advocacy, family psychoeducation and supported housing.
+Clement J Zablocki Vamc Mental Health Division offers activity therapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
+Clement J Zablocki Vamc Mental Health Division also supports people with serious mental illness, LGBT and veterans.
+Additional services offered at Clement J Zablocki Vamc Mental Health Division include court-ordered outpatient treatment, intensive case management and chronic disease/illness management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.